See my guide on how to use an Instant Pot.

 - Cut the salmon into individual pieces before grilling to make it easier to flip.
 Use a sharp knife to cut the salmon and then kitchen scissors if needed to finish cutting through skin.
 (Or, ask them to cut it for you when you buy fish at the seafood counter.)

 - Always grill salmon on clean grill grates.
 If there are bits of food stuck to the grill grates from a prior grilling session, they can cause the salmon to stick.

-- Preheat the grill before putting the salmon on, and cook over medium-high heat.
-Cooking salmon at a fairly high temperature will help to sear the fish and prevent sticking.
+- Preheat the grill before putting the salmon on.
+Adding the salmon to a hot grill will help to sear the fish and prevent sticking.

 - Grill salmon with the skin on, and cook skin side down first.
 Cook the fish most of way through with the skin side down.
 Then flip it over to get grill marks on other side, and cook for only a few minutes, until the salmon is cooked through.